-ADDITIONAL EXPECTATIONS FOR VARSITY, NON-VARSITY, AND SUB-NON-VARSITY STUDENTS Students will:
+ADDITIONAL EXPECTATIONS FOR VARSITY, NON-VARSITY, AND SUB-NON-VARSITY STUDENTS

-- Demonstrate proficiency of the second se Second sec - Demonstrate proficiency on region scales Attend weakly sectional rehearrals - Attend weekly sectional rehearsals - Attend any before or after school rehearsals - Demonstrate comprehension of basic music theory through performance and exams - Practice daily - Perform at the UIL Concert/Sight-reading Contest - Perform at various other festivals and performances - Communicate any potential excused absences in a timely manner and well in advance of the event so that conflicts may be resolved.
+- Demonstrate proficiency on region scales - Attend weekly sectional rehearsals - Attend any before or after school rehearsals - Demonstrate comprehension of basic music theory through performance and exams - Practice daily - Perform at the UIL Concert/Sight-reading Contest - Perform at various other festivals and performances - Communicate any potential excused absences in a timely manner and well in advance of the event so that conflicts may be resolved.
 Written communication and documentation is needed for absences at a required event. - Maintain eligibility by passing all subjects - Maintain instruments in a good working order at all times